syncfusion-content/wpf-docs/wpf/DataGrid/Grouping.md

 ### Group caption based on DisplayMember when grouping GridComboBoxColumn and GridMultiColumnDropDownList

-In SfDataGrid, you can group the column based on display value and also the same can be displayed  in caption summary by setting [GridColumn.GroupMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridColumn.html#Syncfusion_UI_Xaml_Grid_GridColumn_GroupMode) as `Display`.
+In WPF DataGrid (SfDataGrid), you can group the column based on display value and also the same can be displayed  in caption summary by setting [GridColumn.GroupMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridColumn.html#Syncfusion_UI_Xaml_Grid_GridColumn_GroupMode) as `Display`.

 {% tabs %}
 {% highlight xaml %}